vebbis321/thel.foo/content/posts/validation/index.md

 ```

 ### Hiding and showing the error label
 So how do you show and hide views in UIKit?
-The best way is by using a UIStackView.
+The best way is by using a `UIStackView`.
 Why?
-A stackView is much more flexible because it will offer you automatic constraints when you hide and show the views.
-This also applies if the process of hiding/showing views are done with an animation - which makes the stackView perfect for the job.
+A `UIStackView` is much more flexible because it will offer you automatic constraints when you hide and showviews.
+This also applies if the process of hiding/showing views are done with an animation -- which makes the `UIStackView` perfect for the job.

 ```swift
 private lazy var expandingVstack: UIStackView = {